Hand Made Quilts and Tea Cosies at PageQuilts.com Tea Cosies Quilts Baby Quilts

 • 1987 'Adventures in Babysitting', movie.
 Knit sweaters for one of the four lead characters and her stuntwoman.
 'Sara', portrayed by actress Maia Brewton, wears a red, blue and yellow sweater knit by Valerie throughout most of this Chris Columbus film.

-• 2006 + 2007 Collaborated to create a prototype stuffed rabbit version of NXNE Music Festival and Conference's mascot - "sketchy" rabbit - originally a line drawing by Stephen Chester.
-Would later sew up 77 more rabbits which travelled around the planet with indie bands.
-Sketchy's FB page has photos to prove its travels...
+• 2006 + 2007 Collaborated to create a stuffed rabbit version of NXNE Music Festival and Conference's mascot - "sketchy" rabbit - originally a line drawing by Stephen Chester.
+Would later sew up 77 more rabbits which travelled around the globe with numerous indie rock bands and Iggy Pop.

 • 2008 Collaborated to create three human wearable wire frame masks for NXNE, of the Rabbit, a Panda and Monkey mascot.
 Original drawings by Stephen Chester.